Kithmini13/Meal_To_Home_mobileApp/README.md

   </p>

   <h2>About this project</h2>
-  This is a group project which is conducted as an assignment of the module Mobile Application Development.
-This is a mobile application suits for a restaurant chain, where customers can make orders online to deliver favorite meals.
+  This is an Android app for a food ordering system.
+Customers can order through this app.

   <h2>Advertising</h2>